-Completing or tweaking your employees' work because it's not to your liking — or, similarly, failing to delegate tasks — not only creates more work for you, but also hinders your team from reaching its full potential.
+Completing or tweaking employees' work because it's not to your liking, or not delegating tasks, not only creates more work for you but hinders your team from reaching its full potential.

-"When leaders take on the responsibility of completing a team member's work, they are actually doing the team and themselves a disservice," said Nancy Mellard, national leader of CBIZ Women's Advantage. "(It) is breeding ground for disengagement."
+"When leaders take on the responsibility of completing a team member's work, they are actually doing the team and themselves a disservice," said Nancy Mellard, executive vice president and general counsel of CBIZ Women's Advantage. "(It) is breeding ground for disengagement."

 According to Mellard, by getting into this habit, a talented team member may bring a project to only 75 percent completion, assuming the leader will finish the rest.
-As a result, performance will move in the wrong direction, while the leader takes on more responsibility for the team's overall project demands.
+As a result, performance moves in the wrong direction while the leader takes on more responsibility for the team's overall project demands.

 Not having faith in your abilities

-You've been entrusted with a leadership position because someone else trusts your judgment.
-Consistently second-guessing yourself can rub off on others, and before you know it, no one trusts you.
-Don't be afraid to obey your gut instinct when it's right.
+You've been assigned to a leadership position because someone else trusts your judgment.
+Consistently second-guessing yourself rubs off on others, and before you know it, that trust is gone.
+Don't be afraid to obey your gut instinct.